-By religiosity, I mean religious practices such the sign of the cross before praying, genuflecting before the tabernacle, or hanging a crucifix on a bedroom wall.
+By religiosity, I mean religious practices such as making the sign of the cross before praying, genuflecting before the tabernacle, or hanging a crucifix on a bedroom wall.
 By holiness, I’m referring to that divine love called “charity” that gives of oneself to another for God’s sake.

 There are external practices in religion and there will always have to be.
 We human beings have bodies as well as souls.
 And we must use those bodies to express what is in our souls.
 In fact, outward expression is designed to strengthen and spread what is inside.
 And if we fail to express it outwardly, what is inside withers and dies.

 That’s why human beings, whether they are religious or not, express the invisible love they have for others through visible signs – hugging, holding hands, kissing, and giving special gifts.
 Families that stop expressing outward affection for one another very quickly find that they no longer have any affection to express.

 But original sin throws a wrench into the system that God designed.
 It introduces into our lives a tendency to disconnect the outward from the inward, so that outward acts, if we are not careful, become mechanical and devoid of meaning.

 In fact, they become dangerous, even treacherous.
 Because they are designed to express love, we are fooled into thinking that we have love for God and others because we do them, even when that love has grown cold.
 And then love of God becomes replaced by love of self, since we become very impressed by what we wrongly perceive to be our own holiness.